 H-4 is a nonimmigrant visa that permits dependents of an H-1B Visa Holder to enter into the U.S. With such visa, the spouse and children are considered dependents and can travel to the U.S. and stay with the H-1B Visa holder as long as he/she is in valid status and is legally working for the sponsoring company.

 The H-4 Visa provides that:

-- An H-4 visa holder is allowed to enter the U.S. along with or after the spouse or parent holding the H-1B Visa.
+- An H-4 visa holder is allowed to enter the U.S. at the same time as or any time after the spouse or parent holding the H-1B Visa.

-- This is a nonimmigrant visa and cannot be used as permanent stay in the U.S.
+- H-1B and H-4 are nonimmigrant visas and cannot be used as permanent stay in the U.S.

 - H-4 permits travel in and out of U.S. as long as the visa is valid.